alexandrastroiu/To-Do-List-Project/README.md

 * Filter tasks: all tasks, active tasks, completed tasks
 * Clear all completed tasks from the to-do list
 * View the number of unfinished tasks
+* Persistent data: tasks are saved in the browser's 'Local storage' and remain unchanged after refreshing or closing the browser

 ## Technologies Used
 * HTML